|BOBefactor Kelly & her beagle, Bailey

 |Snoopy & Woodstock are filling in for monthly BOBefactors, Mary & Fred

-been awed by the important work that Marna and Big on Beagles does to help those beagles who are in need of support.
-As lifelong
+have always been awed by the important work that Marna and Big on Beagles does to help those beagles who are in need of support.

-dog lovers, we know how much it takes - financially and emotionally - to care for a dog - never mind one that has had some
+As lifelong dog lovers, we know how much it takes - financially and emotionally - to care for a dog - never mind one that

-one.
-We set the amount (which we can always change or cancel), we get a tax receipt and a thank you note every time the monthly
+was an easy one.
+We set the amount (which we can always change or cancel), we get a tax receipt and a thank you note every

 Fred, Mary and Emma (our 9 year old beagle)